 Click Save to save your action or Cancel to cancel it.

 If successful you will see the message "Your changes have been saved."

-If CiviCRM is installed on a server which does not have access to the public internet OR there is a firewall which prevents CiviCRM from communicating with the Google or Yahoo web services - you will see one or more fatal errors when attempting to add or edit contact records.
+If CiviCRM is installed on a server which does not have access to the public internet or there is a firewall which prevents CiviCRM from communicating with your chosen web services - you will see one or more fatal errors when attempting to add or edit contact records.
 You will need to either disable Mapping and Geocoding - or resolve the connectivity issue to resolve this.